 Packing for the trip is not easy as it seems!
 It is very important to explore the destination you will visit.
-In that case packing will be easier.
-So read carefully this little guide which will help you to pack everything what you need.
-So lets start!
+In that case, packing will be easier.
+So read carefully this little guide which will help you to pack everything that you need.
+So let’s start!
 First…

 Before start packing – make a list

 Ok, you probably hear this before and it is possible to sound a little boring, but idiot-proof lists are the gateway to a stress-free holiday.
 Because of that separate your essentials from your desirables, and be realistic with your luggage limitations.
 So if you need list inspiration – the following might be a good place to start…

 Don’t forget the first aid kit

 You never know what can happen on your trip, so it important to prepare just a small bag with the most necessary pills and medicine you might need.
 Nobody wants to suffer a punishing headache, upset stomach high-climate fever, or all three during a holiday.